supremeimposter/My-Vault/C/Binary and 2'complements/Signed and Unsigned.md

 ```

 - By default, the data types are signed in C.
+- In signed numbers, all the leading 1's can be ignored and only one 1 can be taken with the negative weight to get the original number.

 ## Maximum and Minimum values of Signed and Unsigned